delisov/WindowsCalculator/README.md

 * Reveal effect on buttons
 * WindowChrome with custom buttons
 * Binding of all the texts, so it's ready for globalization
-* Just a working calculator!
+* Well, it's just a working calculator!

 Credits:
 * Glass effect, reveal effect, WindowChrome (infinite kudos!) was used from https://github.com/sourcechord/FluentWPF.
-Just a single showcase app that saved kilotons of hours!
+Just a single showcase app that is a one-stop solution for any of your WPF Acrylic/Aero desires ;)
-* Stackoveflow, obviously
+* Stackoverflow, obviously

 Screenshots:
 ![Adaptive layout](https://github.com/delisov/WindowsCalculator/blob/master/calc_adaptive.png?raw=true)